 Because only then can you truly see if they really don’t mind all the suffering and deprivation that comes with any expedition.

-Note that some of these will apply to younger children only – though we think that anyone thinking of bringing someone under-16 with them to Kilimanjaro will find the following useful.
+Note that some of these will apply to younger children only.
+Though we think that anyone thinking of bringing someone under-16 with them to Kilimanjaro will find the following useful.

-In particular, do you and your child truly have an honest and open relationship, where he or she will always be truthful with you when it comes to telling you how they’re feeling?
-Or will they try to hide any symptoms they may have, either because they don’t want to let you down or don’t want to be the one who stopped the trek before the summit.
+In particular, do you and your child truly have an honest and open relationship?
+One where he or she is always truthful with you when it comes to telling you how they’re feeling?
+Or will they try to hide any symptoms they may have, because they don’t want to let you down or they don’t want to stop before the summit.

 You also need to examine whether your child really up for this challenge?
 Are they really made of the ‘right stuff’ for such a challenge?
 Or is it you who is, perhaps unconsciously, pushing them towards Kilimanjaro because you have your own agenda?